isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 The CoreMedia system overview page also has a _GraphiQL_ link where you can run GraphQL queries against the Headless Server in your browser:

 1. Open the URL _https://<YOUR_HEADLESS_SERVER_BASE_URL>/graphiql_
-2. Paste the following query example into the query section of the website and press the execute button in the toolbar.
+2. Paste the following query example into the query section of the website, and press the execute button in the toolbar.

 ```
 query {